RouninMedia/BEMUSED/README.md

 ## One more original idea utilised in Bemuses

+Note:

-Note: https://frontstuff.io/in-defense-of-utility-first-css (see: `/* Oops, looks like duplicate rules down there! */` )
+ 1. https://frontstuff.io/in-defense-of-utility-first-css (see: `/* Oops, looks like duplicate rules down there! */` )
+ 2. If you duplicate the `.card--ribbon` class, your code isn’t DRY anymore.